Issues

 San Juan County “highway” claim in the Bridger Jack Mesa proposed wilderness south of Moab.

-Collectively, the state and counties’ RS 2477 cases represents one of the largers, if not the largest lawsuit ever brought by the State of Utah.
+Collectively, the state and counties’ RS 2477 cases represents one of the largest, if not the largest lawsuit ever brought by the State of Utah.
 And the cases pose one of the greatest threats to wilderness in Utah.
 SUWA’s ability to defend against these thousands of claims would not be possible without an all-star team of pro-bono and “low-bono” attorneys from a number of elite law firms: Manning Curtis Bradshaw & Bednar, Kirkland & Ellis, Cooley LLP, and Strindberg & Scholnick.